-\textbf{\hellaswag} \citep{hellaswag} mainly evaluates physical, grounded, and temporal commonsense knowledge.
-Given a short (four-sentence) story, the task is to choose the correct ending from four candidate sentences.
-The stories are either video captions taken from AcitivityNet \cite{activity_net} or WikiHow passages \cite{koupaee2018wikihow}.
-When evaluated under a \pretrained{} language model, negative candidates can be easy to distinguish from positive ones if they are unlikely to occur with the question context. \citet{hellaswag} use an adversarial filtering step to remove such easy negative candidates.
+\textbf{\hellaswag} \citep{hellaswag} is designed to evaluate a model's ability to understand physical, grounded, and temporal common sense.
+Given a four-sentence story, the model must choose the correct ending from four candidates.
+The stories are either video captions from AcitivityNet \cite{activity_net}, or WikiHow passages \cite{koupaee2018wikihow}.
+When evaluating LMs on a similar dataset~\citep{zellers2018swag}, incorrect answers can be easy to distinguish from correct ones; hence in constructing \hellaswag, \citet{hellaswag} removed easy negatives through adversarial filtering.

-\textbf{\winogrande} \cite{winogrande} is a co-reference resolution benchmark that mainly examines physical and social commonsense knowledge.
-Each data point consists of a sentence (\eg, ``The trophy did not fit the suitcase because it is too big.'') and two candidate \emph{entities} (\eg, ``trophy'' or ``suitcase'').
-The task is to choose the correct entity for the pronoun in a given sentence, such as ``it'' in the this sentence.
+\textbf{\winogrande} \cite{winogrande} is a co-reference resolution benchmark that mainly examines physical and social common sense.
+Each example consists of a sentence (\eg, ``The trophy did not fit the suitcase because it is too big.'') and two candidate \emph{entities} (\eg, ``trophy'' or ``suitcase'').
+The task is to choose the correct entity for the pronoun, \eg, ``it'' refers to ``trophy'' in the example.

-\textbf{\socialiqa} \cite{socialiqa} focuses on evaluating social commonsense, and in particular on theory of mind -- the capacity to reason about others' mental states, such as beliefs \cite{flavell2004theory}.
-Given context sentences and a corresponding question, the task is to choose the correct response from three answer candidates.
-Human annotators use the ATOMIC knowledge bases \cite{sap2019atomic} to create context sentence and questions; the answers are provided by additional human annotators.
+\textbf{\socialiqa} \cite{socialiqa} focuses on evaluating social commonsense, in particular theory of mind --- the capacity to reason about others' mental states \cite{flavell2004theory}.
+Given context sentences and a corresponding question, the task is to choose the correct response from three candidates.
+Annotators use the ATOMIC knowledge base \cite{sap2019atomic} to create context sentence and questions; the answers are provided by additional annotators.

-\textbf{\piqa} \cite{piqa}, short for physical interaction question answering, mainly covers the physical aspects of commonsense.
-Each example in this benchmark consists of a task and two alternative solutions to finish the task, one of which is correct.
-The tasks are curated from a website\footnote{\url{https://www.instructables.com/}} with instructions for everyday tasks (\eg, separating egg yolks from eggs) and the solutions are provided by human annotators.
+\textbf{\piqa} \cite{piqa}, short for physical interaction question answering, mainly covers the physical aspect of common sense.
+Each data point consists of a task and two alternative solutions to finish the task; one of which is correct.
+The tasks are curated from a website\footnote{\url{https://www.instructables.com/}} with instructions for everyday tasks (\eg, separating egg yolks from eggs); the solutions are provided by human annotators.